Faculty of Computing and Business

 In Year 8 Pupils complete 5 units that build on the skills they have developed in Year 7, and introduce them to new skills, particularly focused on computer programming and creative media.
 Yr 8 Computing Curriculum

-All pupils in Year 9 are given the opportunity to complete a Cambridge National qualification in ICT that is the equivalent of a GCSE grade.
-This course encompasses all the knowledge and understanding developed during Year 7 and 8, and transfers those skills to task based work, that is assessed both through coursework and an external examination.
+All pupils in Year 9 are given the opportunity to complete a Cambridge National qualification in Creative iMedia Level 1/2 that is the equivalent of a GCSE grade.
+This course encompasses all the knowledge and understanding developed during Year 7 and 8, and transfers those skills to task based creative work.

 Year 10 and Year 11

-This course has 3 assessed units that must all be completed successfully.
+This course comprises of three units that must all be completed successfully.